For instructions on how to fill out an online marriage license, click here.

 You can still request a certified copy of your Marriage License by mail.
 There is a link to the instructions and the Request form on this website.

 After we receive your payment you may not receive a date for a videoconference in time for your wedding if there is a high demand at the time you apply.
-We do our best to schedule videoconferences in a timely fashion.
-Our office reserves the right to give preference to Lancaster County residents when scheduling video-conferences.
+We are currently scheduling videoconferences approximately 3 weeks after we receive payment.
+Please note your license is not valid until 3 days after we e-mail the license to you following the videoconference.

 Cell phones are not permitted inside the Lancaster County Courthouse.